-On 11 May, our flagship exhibition London Nights opens at the Museum of London.
-It features photography from over 50 artists exploring the city at night.
+Our flagship photography exhibition London Nights was on display until 11 November 2018.
+It featured photography from over 50 artists exploring the city at night.
 Curator Anna Sparham explains how we tried to capture the capital's nightlife through the camera's lens.

 Over the years, our curatorial department has been fascinated by the city at night.
 It is after all a vast and dense theme with myriad possible directions to take an exhibition: sociologically, historically and artistically.
 While acknowledging these endless possibilities, London Nights explores the subject through the perspective of photographers.
 The exhibition engages with the specific attraction photographers have to the darkened urban environment.
 Photography after all depends upon light.
 Its presence or absence is an enticing challenge to the photographic medium.